By CARYN ROUSSEAU and MICHAEL TARM, Associated Press

 The Illinois Republican was sentenced to 15 months in prison in April 2016 in a banking violations case that revealed he had sexually abused teenagers while coaching wrestling at a suburban Chicago high school.
 He was also given a two-year term of supervised released after has was out from behind bars.

 The treatment Hastert faces is likely to include a lie-detector test to determine how many times the 75-year-old Illinois Republican sexually abused kids.
-Another common treatment for sex-offenders involves a penile plethysmograph, which gauges a known molester’s physical reaction to specific images, according to former federal agents who dealt with child abuse cases.
+Another common treatment for sex-offenders involves a penile plethysmograph, which gauges a known molester’s physical reaction to specific images, these images will include normal adult pornography like you see on www.fulltube.xxx as well as photo’s of more extreme sexual acts, according to former federal agents who dealt with child abuse cases.

 Hastert could potentially put himself in legal jeopardy if he refuses any of the tests or doesn’t appear to be forthcoming about any instances of abuse, said Francey Hakes, a former special assistant to the U.S. attorney general overseeing Justice Department child-exploitation units.